-Duration: 16 working weeks
+- Duration: 14 working weeks (+ 8 weeks during breaks with reduced work hours)

-- Start Date: 18 May 2015 - End Date: 25 October 2015
+- Start Date: 26 May 2015

+- End Date: 25 October 2015

 MILESTONES

 Each of the three phase end dates will be considered a major milestone of the project, as will the project start date and end date.
 As the phases are broken into smaller sub-processes, minor milestones will be set during each phase (especially during the implementation - Phase Three).